steve1316/granblue-automation-pyautogui/README.md

 # Instructions
 1. Download the entire project folder.
+2. Make sure you installed the project dependencies by having Python 3.8.3+ installed and ran `pip install -r requirements.txt` in a terminal.
-2. Open up the game on a Chromium-based browser and log in if you haven't already done so.
+3. Open up the game on a Chromium-based browser and log in if you haven't already done so.
 Click away any daily log in popups until you are at the Main/Home screen.
-3. Now open up the program in the following ways for each OS:
+4. Now open up the program in the following ways for each OS:
    - For Windows: Open up the terminal in the root of the project folder and type:
 	```
 	python main.py